 In some cases, a doctor may make a referral to a dermatologist or hair loss specialist.
 These professionals can offer advice on potential hair loss treatments.

-Hair loss in RA is rare, but it can occur as a symptom of the disease or as a side effect of RA medications.
+Hair loss in RA is rare.
+However, it can occur as a symptom of the disease or as a side effect of RA medications.

-In most cases, hair loss is minimal, and hair can regrow once a person stops taking the medication responsible.
+In most cases, hair loss is minimal.
+Hair can regrow once a person stops taking the medication that causes the loss.

 People should not stop taking any medication unless a doctor advises them to do so.
 A doctor can offer advice on alternative medicines and may refer the person to a dermatologist or hair loss specialist if necessary.